frostney/canvas-playground/README.md

 Install
 -------
 Prerequisites:
 * Node.js and NPM
+* Bower (Install through `npm install -g bower`)

 Clone this repository and type `npm install`.
+This will install all needed dependencies.
+Afterwards, type `bower` to fetch all client-side dependencies.
 Then type `grunt` to build the page.
 The generated files will be in the `build` folder.

 Deployment
 ----------